jonathanvanschenck/Perturbed-Vibronic-Progression/README.md

 # PerturbedVibronicProgression
-Provides curving fitting for perturbed vibronic progressions
+Provides curving fitting for perturbed vibronic progressions.
+See ExampleScript.py and ExampleData.csv to see this fitting in practice.

 Best Practice for 'fit.singleFit'